jakopako/goskyr/README.md

 **`transform`**

-This option allows you to transform extracted text and date components.
+This option allows you to transform extracted text, urls and date components.
 Currently, the only transform type is `regex-replace`.
 As the name suggests, this type allows you to replace a substring that matches the given regular expression with a user defined string.
 An example usage of this option would be as follows.

 ```yaml
 - name: title